 If, for example, you want to get into event marketing, then there are countless ways you can show you are motivated to work in that industry.
 Set-up and take-down of events, arranging for speakers and venues, managing volunteers, staffing tables, helping with outreach—these are all among the experiences sought after by those looking to fill event marketing roles.
 Non-profits are always in need of good event staff, making volunteering a fantastic way to get your foot in the door.

 Volunteer work adds keywords to your resume

 Gaining experience relevant to the field you want to be in not only gives you the chance to impress people who might be able to offer referrals, it also gives you the chance to bolster your resume using keywords.
-Being able to delineate relevant experience on your resume will drastically boost your chances of making it past a screening from an applicant tracking system.
-These systems reject or advance applicants’ resumes based on how well their content matches up with the job description.
+Being able to delineate relevant experience on your resume will drastically boost your chances of making it past an applicant tracking system.
+These systems can filter out or advance applicants’ resumes based on how well their content matches up with the job description.